 a break from digesting food allowing it to do other things such as repair and regeneration.
 After your last meal is digested (usually about 8 hours after eating) your body uses fat as energy, leading to weight loss.

-The success of intermittent fasting for menopausal weight loss and bloating possibly lies in the fact that aside from eating between your chosen times there's not much else you need to change.
+The success of intermittent fasting for perimenopausal and menopausal weight loss and bloating possibly lies in the fact that aside from eating between your chosen times there's not much else you need to change.
 That assumes of course that what you eat now is healthy wholefoods that are low in sugar, refined carbohydrates and saturated fats

 This way of eating is not a green light for binge eating rubbish in your chosen eating timeslot.

 Losing weight in menopause with intermittent fasting is not deprivation.
 You aren't depriving your body of the nutrition it needs.
 In fact fasting is more likely to increase your metabolic rate.